pstuffa/d3-course-work/D3 Day Two.md

     });
 ```

-Now let's add a trasitions to the update:
+Now let's add a trasition to the update:
 ```javascript
 var dataset = [10,20,30,40];